daniyal-rahman/CmyTime/docs/code_overview.md

 # Codebase Overview

-This document provides an overview of the files and their functionalities within the `CmyTime` project, reflecting the recent refactoring to a modular, agent-centric architecture.
+This document provides an overview of the files and their functionalities within the `CmyTime` project, reflecting the recent refactoring to a modular, agent-centric architecture with a biologically-plausible movement model.

 ## Project Structure